Romeria

 Other Nearby Pilgrimages

 The month of May is a busy time in the area as most surrounding villages hold their own pilgrimages over the month.
-We have listed the most popular below and where they were celebrated in 2019.
-Look out for exact dates on our What’s on during May post.
+We have listed the most popular below and where they were celebrated.
+Look out for exact dates on our ferias and fiestas page.

 The Pilgrimage of the Sacred Heart of Jesus of Almayate